cmougan/skshift/docs/source/index.rst

         :target: https://pepy.tech/project/skshift

-Welcome to skshift's documentation!
+skshift!
 ===================================

-Sk-shift is a Python library designed to detect distribution shift that can affect the behavior of machine learning models.
+Sk-shift (scikit-shift) is a Python library designed to detect distribution shift that can affect the behavior of machine learning models.

 .. note::